Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 If the angle is θ, then this is θ/2π the fraction of the full angle for a circle.

-So the area of the segment is this fraction multiplied by the total area of the circle
+So the area of the sector is this fraction multiplied by the total area of the circle

 How to Calculate the Area of a Segment of a Circle